osalabs/osafw-asp.net/README.md

 # osafw-asp.net
-ASP.NET web framework in pure VB.NET code
+ASP.NET web framework in pure VB.NET code optimized for creation of Business Applications

 Created as simplified and lightweight alternative to other ASP.NET frameworks like ASP.NET MVC